godatadriven/godatadriven-blog/content/rpi-gluster.md

 #### Small files

 It is when performing operations on many small files that the performance really drops.
-For example, if we create a folder containing 1024 files of 4 kB each:
+For example, if we create a folder containing 1024 files, each of 4 kB:

 ```bash
 user@client~$ mkdir /mnt/gluster/dir1/